PsyanticY/vaultfs/README.md

 the system/human will expect files to be in the mountpoint, `vaultfs` will first fetch them from the vault and copy them to the local path, hitherto the system/programs/human can find the file in the expected destination.

 TODO:
+- Make sure the mount point is empty before mounting the system/move file to th cache if possible.
 - Make sure the program checks vault for existing file for new version. (use hashlib)
 - Hardin the logging
 - Implement rotating token and generating them from a role id. (maybe ?)